goddfatherr/esp32mcu_webifaces/README.md

 # ESP32 Socket Communication Projects

 Welcome to the ESP32 Socket Communication Projects repository.
-This repository contains a collection of projects and components for socket communication capabilities in embedded applications running on the ESP32 microcontroller, for use in the IDF developement environment.
+This repository contains a collection of projects and components for socket communication capabilities in embedded applications running on the ESP32 microcontroller for use in the IDF development environment.

 ## Project Structure